-Additional information about choosing a physician and the pulmonary examination will be sent to you by the District Office.
+Additional information about choosing a physician and the pulmonary examination are contained in the form "Selection of an Examining Provider."
 Please review this information carefully.
 If you refuse to be examined, your claim may be denied without any further consideration of your entitlement to benefits.
 You also have the right to have the results of this examination sent to your personal physician.

 After we receive the results of your pulmonary examination, we will conduct a preliminary review of those results and determine whether they support an award or a denial of your claim.
 This review is not final.
 You will receive a letter explaining the results of the examination and the reasons for our opinion about your entitlement.
 This letter is called the "Schedule for the Submission of Additional Evidence."
 The "Schedule" will inform you about your opportunity to submit additional evidence, your right to obtain medical evidence from a physician of your own choosing, and the time limits for submitting evidence.
 If we find that a coal company is liable for your claim, that company has the right to have you examined by a physician of its choice.
 If you refuse to be examined, your claim may be denied without any further consideration of your entitlement to benefits.